1981 Clemson Tigers football team: Achievements

 The Clemson Tigers finished the 1981 season undefeated and untied (12–0) and were voted No. 1 in the Associated Press and UPI polls.
-Following the bowl win over Nebraska, a consensus national champsionship was secured via voting by AP, UPI, Football Writers Association of America (FWAA), and National Football Foundation (NFF).
+Following the bowl win over Nebraska, a consensus national championship was secured via voting by AP, UPI, Football Writers Association of America (FWAA), and National Football Foundation (NFF).
 The Clemson Tigers of the 1980s were the fifth winningest Division I college football team of the decade, with a record of 86-25-4 (.765).

 Clemson head coach Danny Ford was awarded the 1981 Coach of the Year Award by the American Football Coaches Association (AFCA) and the FWAA.
 At the time, Coach Ford was the youngest ever to receive the award, and the youngest to have won a National Championship.

 In the 1982 Orange Bowl, Clemson QB Homer Jordan received Offensive Most Valuable Player honors.
 He earned first-team All-ACC honors in 1981, his junior season, and finished first in the ACC in passing efficiency and 12th in the nation.
 Jordan was an honorable mention All-American selection in 1981.
 He was runner-up for ACC MVP behind teammate Jeff Davis, but the team voted him MVP in 1981.
 Even though Jordan was injured for much of his senior season, he helped lead the 1982 team to a 9-1-1 record and number-eight national ranking.
 He also earned honorable mention All-American honors as a senior.
 He ranked as Clemson's 18th greatest player of the century.
 Jordan was inducted into the Clemson Hall of Fame in 1993.

 Clemson LB Jeff Davis, captain of Clemson's 1981 team, was inducted into the Clemson Ring of Honor in 1995.
 Davis was a Consensus All-American in 1981 when he led the Tigers in tackles.
 Davis was also named MVP of the ACC and was the defensive MVP of the Orange Bowl victory over Nebraska.
 Davis has the third best mark in career tackles in Clemson history and has also caused the most fumbles and recovered the most fumbles in team history.
-He was a fifth-round draft pick of the Tampa Bay Buccaneers and played for them from 1982-87.
+He was a fifth-round draft pick of the Tampa Bay Buccaneers and played for them from 1982 to 1987.
 He led the Buccaneers in tackles and was the captain of the team for four seasons.
 Along with being in the Clemson Ring of Honor, Davis was inducted into the Clemson Hall of Fame in 1989 and the South Carolina Hall of Fame in 2001.
 He was named to Clemson's Centennial football team in 1996 and was inducted into the College Football Hall of Fame in December 2007.